Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

 This guide covers the warning signs across all six insider threat categories, plus detection methods that go beyond traditional monitoring.

-Security teams spend billions on perimeter defenses.
-Firewalls.
-EDR.
-Network monitoring.
+Security teams spend billions on perimeter defenses like firewalls and EDR.
 But 60% of data breaches still come from the inside.

 Insider threat indicators are warning signs that someone with legitimate access, like an employee or contractor, may be about to cause harm.
 These can be behavioral (how they act), technical (what your systems detect), or external (credentials showing up on the dark web).
 Spotting them early lets you act before data walks out the door.

 The challenge with insider threats?
 The people you’re watching already have the keys.
-They know your systems.
-They understand your blind spots.
+They know your systems and your blind spots.
 Traditional security tools assume threats come from the outside.

-You need visibility across behavioral, technical, and external indicators to catch the six types of insider threats covered below.
+You need coverage across behavioral, technical, and external indicators to catch the six types of insider threats covered below.

 Not all insider threats look the same.
 These six categories cover the most common insider threat examples you’ll encounter, each with different indicators and detection needs.